hdShang/arxiv-daily/docs/cs-RO/2025-09-17/papers/250914349v1-levr-a-modular-vr-teleoperation-framework-for-imitation-learning-in-.md

 ---
 layout: default
-title: LeVR: A Modular VR Teleoperation Framework for Imitation Learning in Dexterous Manipulation
+title: "LeVR: A Modular VR Teleoperation Framework for Imitation Learning in Dexterous Manipulation"
 ---

 # LeVR: A Modular VR Teleoperation Framework for Imitation Learning in Dexterous Manipulation